Renz2299/mp4_eco_roots/README.md

 ![Muted green tested on pure white](readme_imgs/contrast_check_3.png)

-**4. Muted Green on Rustic Brown:** The muted green works well on rustic brown as large text or icons, however small text is illegible, this combination also appears very child-like and therefore will not be used as it doesn't align with the intended appearance of the EcoRoots brand.
+**4. Muted Green on Rustic Brown:** The muted green works well on rustic brown as large text or icons, however small text is illegible.

 ![Muted green tested on rustic brown](readme_imgs/contrast_check_4.png)

-**5. Deep Olive on Light Grey:** The deep olive works very well on light grey as small text, large text or icons, meaning the deep olive could be a good text colour choice and the light grey could also work as a background colour.
+**5. Deep Olive on Light Grey:** The deep olive works well on light grey as small text, large text or icons, the deep olive could be a good text colour and the light grey could work as a background colour.

 ![Deep olive tested on light grey](readme_imgs/contrast_check_5.png)

-**6. Deep Olive on Pure White:** The deep olive works very well on pure white as small text, large text or icons, confirming that the deep olive could be a good text colour choice.
+**6. Deep Olive on Pure White:** The deep olive works very well on pure white as small text, large text or icons, confirming that the deep olive could be a good text colour.

 ![Deep olive tested on pure white](readme_imgs/contrast_check_6.png)

-**7. Deep Olive on Rustic Brown:** The deep olive does not work at all on rustic brown, therefore this combination should not be used anywhere on the site.
+**7. Deep Olive on Rustic Brown:** The deep olive does not work on rustic brown, therefore this combination should not be used.

 ![Deep olive tested on rustic brown](readme_imgs/contrast_check_7.png)

-**8. Light Grey on Pure White:** The light grey does not work at all on pure white, therefore this combination should not be used anywhere on the site.
+**8. Light Grey on Pure White:** The light grey does not work on pure white, therefore this combination should not be used.

 ![Light grey tested on pure white](readme_imgs/contrast_check_8.png)

-**9. Light Grey on Rustic Brown:** The light grey works very well on rustic brown as small text, large text or icons, meaning the light grey could be a good option for text colour on coloured backgrounds.
+**9. Light Grey on Rustic Brown:** The light grey works well on rustic brown as small text, large text or icons, the light grey could be a good text colour on coloured backgrounds.

 ![Light grey tested on rustic brown](readme_imgs/contrast_check_9.png)

-**10. Pure White on Rustic Brown:** The pure white works very well on rustic brown as small text, large text or icons, meaning the pure white could also be a good option for text colour on coloured backgrounds.
+**10. Pure White on Rustic Brown:** The pure white works well on rustic brown as small text, large text or icons, meaning the pure white could also be a good option for text on coloured backgrounds.

 ![Pure white tested on rustic brown](readme_imgs/contrast_check_10.png)

 The colour scheme was also tested using Adobe's colour blind checker.
-The checker found that the deep olive and rustic brown were too similar for users with Deuteranopia, meaning those colours should not be used together.
-Since this colour combination also failed the contrast check, it will not be used anywhere on the site.
+The checker found that the deep olive and rustic brown were too similar for users with Deuteranopia.
+Since this combination also failed the contrast check, it will not be used.

 ![Colour blind check of colour scheme](readme_imgs/colour_blind_checker.png)